 - You are required to purchase coverage from an American Collegiate-designated health plan as a condition of enrollment.

-- You must have a completed Student Health Center Mandatory Immunization Form documenting proof of immunity to Measles (Rubeola), Mumps and German Measles (Rubella) [MMR]; one Diphtheria/Tetanus booster within the past ten years; two doses of Varicella (chicken pox) vaccine; series of Hepatitis B vaccine; polio vaccine (if under the age of 18) and the Meningoccocal vaccine.
-Mandatory Immunization Forms may be obtained here: www.american.edu/ocl/healthcenter.
+- You must have completed immunization documentation prior to class registration in order to enroll in any courses.
+All immunization forms must be translated into English.
+You must have a completed Student Health Center Mandatory Immunization Form documenting proof of immunity to Measles (Rubeola), Mumps and German Measles (Rubella) [MMR]; one Diphtheria/Tetanus booster within the past ten years; two doses of Varicella (chicken pox) vaccine; series of Hepatitis B vaccine; polio vaccine (if under the age of 18) and the Meningoccocal vaccine.
+Mandatory Immunization Forms, indicating all required vaccines, may be obtained here: www.american.edu/ocl/healthcenter.
 You must have completed immunization documentation prior to class registration in order to enroll in any courses.
+Failure to comply with Washington DC immunization requirements may lead to the inability to register for classes and possible administrative separation from the program.
 All immunization forms must be translated into English.

 - You are fully and solely responsible for the payment of any premiums or other costs associated with maintaining health insurance coverage, and American Collegiate is not responsible for payment of any funds related to a student’s health insurance.
-Be advised that the cost of health insurance is typically non-refundable, unless permitted by the terms and conditions of a particular plan.
+Be advised that the cost of health insurance is non-refundable.

 American Collegiate Policies, Procedures and Requirements